S4ndman82/F16DCS/kaze_Update_ReadMe.txt

 - some refactoring of code for easier changes and additions later
 - reduced few unnecessary memory allocations and memory copying
 - possible bugfix in inertia handling, testing needed
+- splitting code into new objects, reduce C-style "access globally"
+- preparations for adding fuel usage and resulting weight-change, speed brakes, wheel brakes, canopy control etc.
+- removed "GeneralFilter" since the library only works with VC++ 2010 compiler *without* Service Pack 1 and needs Windows 7.1 SDK
+ * in the place is currently "DummyFilter" which does nothing so we can work on the rest of it all
+ * better solution needs to be worked out sooner or later..

 Known Issues: